 • Fittest City Boulder has been named the fittest city in the U.S. several times over the years, including Forbes magazine (No. 1 in “America’s Fittest Cities”) and Self magazine (No. 1 in “The Top 10 Fittest Cities in the U.S.”).

 • Health Food Junkies Boulder is home to the nation’s largest concentration of natural and organic products companies.
-It started decades ago, when companies like Celestial Seasonings tea company (which today you can tour for free), White Wave and Horizon Organic were founded here.
+It started decades ago, when companies like Celestial Seasonings tea company (which you can usually tour for free, though it is temporarily closed due to COVID-19), White Wave and Horizon Organic were founded here.
 Many of the organic and health brands you see in grocery stores nationwide are made in Boulder: Justin’s Nut Butters, Quinn Snacks, Rudi’s Bakery, Purely Elizabeth, Hope hummus and many more.

 With a beautiful setting in the foothills of the Rocky Mountains, an enjoyment of the outdoors has been at the forefront of life here since the beginning.